 Please speak to a maternal child health nurse, kindergarten teacher or pre-school field officer if you are unsure of your child's readiness.
-Children who turn four between January and April in the year they attend a four-year-old kindergarten program can often struggle as they will be with mainly older children.
+Children who turn four between January and April in the year they attend kindergarten can often struggle and will be with mainly older children.

-Children are not able to withdraw and recommence in a statefunded place once they start a funded kindergarten program, but they are able to transfer from one kindergarten to another.
-If they have two or more significant developmental delays, they may be eligible for a second year of four-year-old kindergarten funding.
+Children are not able to withdraw and recommence in a statefunded place once they start their kindergarten year.
+If they have two or more significant developmental delays they may be eligible for a second year of funding.
+However, funding will not be available if a child is 'not ready' for kindergarten.
 Parents are advised to determine when they want their child to attend school and work back from there with regards to kindergarten attendance.